Cross Curricular & Stem Programs

 The global epidemic of plastic.
 What is the problem, what is the cause and what are the solutions?
 Students investigate where plastic in our ocean originated and how it is dispersed due to winds and ocean currents.
 We discuss the chemical composition of plastic and microplastics in marine food chains.

 Students work through practical and theory sessions to receive their Provisional Boat Licence.
 Theory sessions cover all material from MAST Boat Safe handbook.
 Practical instruction and assessment is on board the Marine Discovery Centre’s powerboat Oyster Catcher.
-There is an additional cost per student on top of the regular visit to cover MAST fees.
+A small additional fee may apply.
 Please contact Secondary Programs Coordinator for more information.

 Multi-Day Marine Science Course